ipfs-shipyard/pinning-service-compliance/nft.storage.md

 ```json

 ```
-## Can delete pin with requestid 'baeaaadjtgyysymjvg44tonbzgq3a' - ✓ SUCCESS
+## Can delete pin with requestid 'baeaaadbygiwdkmbqheydamrrge' - ✓ SUCCESS

 ### Expectations (2/2 successful)